the independent

 • Interview design

-It didn't aim to "solve a problem", because their lives are not problems to be solved.Rather than resolving the tension, it gives it space to exist honestly.
+It didn't aim to "solve a problem", because their lives are not problems to be solved.Rather than resolving the tension of an independent artist, it gives it space to exist honestly.

 Final rendered documentary